 As the winter months wear on, you might try cacao powder and sugar mixes, to add a bittersweet chocolatey accent to the rim of your cocktail.

 Some folks aren't particular about their salted rims extending to the inside of their glasses and prefer the easier method of inverting their glass entirely into the saucerful of salt and rotate back-and-forth as one would do with a cookie cutter.

 Some have learned with time and experience how to apply the right amount of pressure and persistence in using a notched citrus wedge to rub the circumference of the glass and thus don't use a second saucer for liquid.

 Serious cocktail makers, or perhaps instead, serious gadget geeks can purchase rimming kits that are much like the make shift saucers we outline above in nature, but can have many shelves that can house different ingredients.
 If you do use one of these, be sure to keep the ingredients fresh and rotate out anything that might have gotten too clumpy.

-The following spices are a some sample ingredient suggestions for inspiration.
+The following spices are sample ingredient suggestions for inspiration.
 Let us know what spices you mixed in with your salts (or sugars) and what worked best.
 Keep in mind we sell most of our spices in 'try me' sample sizes for 75¢ each so you don't have to commit to a jar of something exotic you might not use every day.